-I described the asymptotic freedom applying three different methods.
-They lead to the same or very close theoretical results.
-The theoretical results are consistent or very close to experimental data.
-This means that experimental results lead to the core of baryons composed of the torus and ball in its centre.
-Within the Everlasting Theory I derived the internal structure of the core of baryons on base of the phase transitions of the modified Higgs field which I refer to as the Newtonian spacetime.
+The experimental results indirectly lead to the core of baryons composed of the torus and ball in its centre.
+Within the Everlasting Theory I derived the internal structure of the core of baryons on base of the phase transitions of the modified Higgs field which I refer to as the Newtonian spacetime as well.
 This spacetime consists of internally structureless tachyons that carry the inertial mass only.
-The modified Higgs field is gravitationally the massless field.
-Moreover, the mean spin of the tachyons is in approximation 10^{67} times lower than the reduced Planck constant so the modified Higgs field is practically the scalar field.
+The modified Higgs field is the gravitationally massless field.
+The mean spin of the tachyons is in approximation $10^{67}$ times lower than the reduced Planck constant.